mvadari/xrpl-docs/Permissioned Domain XLS.md

 The array will be sorted by `Issuer`, so that searching it for a match is more performant.

+If this field is not included in the domain, then credentials do not need to be used when interacting with anything using the domain (i.e. there are no credential-based rules).

 | Field Name | Required? | JSON Type | Internal Type | Description |
 |------------|-----------|-----------|---------------|-------------|
 |`Issuer`|✔️|`string`|`AccountID`|The issuer of the credential.|